AbbireddyPrasad-BRS/glarimy-converter/README.md

 # glarimy-converter
-A sa,ple for DevOps Workshop
+A sample for DevOps Workshop